Cotton House, 10 Hillmorton Road, Rugby, CV22 5DQ

 Everyone in this community should feel that they have something to offer and should not be afraid to give of their all in whatever they do.
 We are very lucky in Cotton to have county sportsmen, academic scholars, Grade 8 musicians and fine actors.
 We are also fortunate to have boys who are none of the above but still strive for excellence in their own field.

 Ed Trelinski took the helm as Housemaster of Cotton in September 2014.
 He arrived at Rugby in 2009 following four years spent working on the political campaign trail in Washington, D.C. and New Orleans.
 Currently, he teaches Politics and he has also taught History and the ‘People, Power & Wealth’ extended project qualification.
 Ed’s first two years at Rugby were spent as a tutor in Bradley before moving over to become the Assistant Housemaster in Cotton.
 Rugby is Ed’s passion and he greatly enjoys sharing his love for the game with the U16As, as well as coaching U15As cricket and U15Bs hockey.
-During the holidays, Ed is an avid traveler and he has led school trips to Honduras and Zambia & Malawi.
-When he gets time away from Rugby, he can generally be found either at the theatre or on top of a mountain in the Lakes.
-He is married to Sarah, who is the Head of French at Rugby.
+During the holidays, Ed is an avid traveller and he has led School trips to Honduras, Zambia and Malawi.
+During holiday time, he can generally be found on top of a mountain in the Lakes.
+He is married to Sarah, who is the Head of French at Rugby and they have a baby daughter, Ela.

 THE ASSISTANT HOUSEMASTER

 Phil Berry joined Rugby in September 2014 and immediately took up the post of resident tutor in Cotton.
 He was appointed Assistant Housemaster at the start of 2015.
-Phil teaches Physics and Design, is involved with the Engineering Education Scheme on Thursday afternoons and coaches the U15Bs rugby team.
-Phil’s sport of choice, however, is football and he is a big Burnley Football Club fan.
+Phil teaches Physics, he leads the annual trip to Cape Canaveral, Florida, and is a keen golfer.
+Phil’s sport of choice, however, is football and, in addition to being the newly appointed Master in Charge of Soccer, he is a huge Burnley Football Club fan.
 When he’s not busy at School, he can regularly be found in the stands at Turf Moor on a Saturday afternoon or, when time allows, travelling the world.
-His most recent forays took him to Morocco and South East Asia.
+His most recent forays took him to Morocco, South East Asia, Madagascar and Italy.

 Marie Clark joined Cotton as Matron in September 2013 after spending two years as the Assistant Matron in Kilbracken.
 She qualified as a nurse many years ago and later worked in schools as a special needs assistant and as a family support worker in a Rugby children’s centre.
 Marie enjoys reading and music and, whilst her tastes do not always chime with those of the boys, she enjoys expanding their horizons!
 She has three adult children, Liss, Jess and Callan.